 Why Worry About Wasting Food?

 According to sciencedaily.com, Americans throw away 80 billion pounds of food every year.
-"Food waste is the largest source of municipal solid waste in the U.S. and the most destructive type of household waste in terms of greenhouse gas emissions," according to this same site.
+According to this site, "Food waste is the largest source of municipal solid waste in the U.S. and the most destructive type of household waste in terms of greenhouse gas emissions".

 And according to feedingamerica.org, 25-40% of all food grown in the United States is never consumed.

-Even if the environmental and socially conscious aspects of this don't bother you, the financial aspects of it almost certainly will: according to a recent report on NPR's show Science Friday, Americans throw away almost a third of the food they buy.
-If you spend about $4500 a year on groceries--which is right around the national average--well, that's a lot of money down the garbage disposal.
+Even if the environmental and socially conscious aspects of this don't bother you, the financial aspects of it almost certainly will: according to a report on NPR's Science Friday, Americans throw away almost a third of the food they buy.
+If you spend about $4500 a year on groceries--which is right around the national average for a family of four--well, that's a lot of money down the garbage disposal.

 How Does Stocking Up Help You Waste Less Food?

-Easy.
-If you have pantry staples on hand, you will always be able to make a nutritious, easy meal with what you have in your fridge.
-I realize you probably already know that.
-But have you taken the time to stock your pantry, freezer, and fridge with basics that allow you to use up your fresh food instead of throwing it out?
-There's a real talent to doing this well--if there weren't, we wouldn't waste as much food as we do.
+You probably already know that.
+But have you taken the time to stock your pantry, freezer, and fridge with basics that allow you to use your fresh food instead of throwing it out?
+There's a real talent to doing this well--if there weren't, we wouldn't all waste as much food as we do.

 Say you have some red bell peppers and some chicken breasts in your fridge.
 What can you make with those ingredients?